The Cortile

 1953 Alfa Romeo 6C 3000 CM

-In the spring of 1955 the Alfa Romeo factory received a somewhat special order.
-It came from the Argentine presidential palace, the President would like to have a special version of Alfa’s 6C 3000.
-Well, a stock of 6C cars at the factory wasn’t exactly available, so you had to find a donor car???.
 One of the factory’s engineers, Giuseppe Busso, got the job.
-On Alfa’s stock he found a donor car with chassis no. AR * 1361.00126.
+From Alfa’s stock he found a donor car with chassis no. AR * 1361.00126.
 This was a Berlinetta, with a body of Colli.
 The car had driven 24 hours of Le Mans in 1953, in fact the last time Alfa Romeo officially participated in the race.
 The driver at the time was none other than Juan Manuel Fangio, another Argentine connection to the car.
 Allegedly, Fangio had later damaged the car violently.
 Busso had to remove the body and begin a major restoration work on the chassis.
 Then it was transferred to Mario Boano, whom would create a new body on his carozzaria Boano.

 In August 1970, noted Alfa Romeo collector H.W.
 Wessells brought the 6C 3000 CM back to life was when he bought it from Ed Bond of the Vintage Car Store in Nyack, NY.
 The second revival started after Wessells totaled the Boano Berlinetta racing it in the 1984 Pittsburgh Vintage Grand Prix.
 He decided to restore the CM in Italy with Salvatore Diomante of Autocostruzioni S.D. at Nichelino who returned to its original Colli Coupe body design.